josephxbrick/documentorganizer/README.md

 This plugin updates page numbers, section numbers, callout numbers, and a table of contents in your document.
 This readme describes how to set up your document to use this plugin.

+In addition to the documentation below, there is a `tocsample.sketch` file in the repository that's a sketch file designed to work with this plugin.
+It contains some explanations of how the plugin expects the document to be set up.

-The easiest way to get install this plugin is to choose `Download Zip` from the `Clone or Download` button at the top of the page, unzip the downloaded file, and double-click `documentorganizer.sketchplugin`.
+The easiest way to  install this plugin is to choose `Download Zip` from the `Clone or Download` button at the top of the page, unzip the downloaded file, and double-click `documentorganizer.sketchplugin`.

 <img src="/readme_images/clone-or-download.png" width="320">